limoiie/auto_dict/README.md

 ### Overwrite default transformation behavior

-The default to_dict reads objects' field `__dict__` to generate the dict structure.
+The default to_dict reads objects' field `__dict__` to generate dict structure.

-On the other side, the default from_dict first tries to call the class constructor without any arg, and then assign the dictionary to the object's field `__dict__`.
+On the other side, the default from_dict first tries to call class constructor without any arg, and then assign the dictionary to the object's field `__dict__`.
 If that failed, the default from_dict will call the class constructor with the dictionary as the kwargs.

 To overwrite the behavior in annotator style, you need to provide the transform functions in the annotator's call interface: